-Products that contain Warfarin and hydroxycoumadin require several feedings to kill a mouse.
-Bromadiolone and brodifacoum are also in the anticoagulant class, but are stronger and faster acting.
-They are sometimes called super warfarin since they are 50-200 time more poisonous.
+Products that contain Warfarin and hydroxycoumarin require several feedings to kill a mouse.
+Bromadiolone and brodifacoum are also in the anticoagulant class but are stronger and faster acting.
+They are sometimes called super warfarin since they are 50-200 times more poisonous.

 Doses of Vitamin K have been shown to be an antidote for anticoagulants.
 If a pet accidentally ingests the poison and treatment is sought immediately, they may survive with a Vitamin K treatment.

-Metal phosphides are fast acting and will kill a mouse in 1 – 3 days.
+Metal phosphides are fast-acting and will kill a mouse in 1 – 3 days.
 Usually containing zinc, these poisons enter the body and cause a toxic phosphine gas to form.
-Ultimately, these poisons are best when mice show an immunity to regular anticoagulants.
+Ultimately, these poisons are best when mice show immunity to regular anticoagulants.

-There is very low risk of secondary poisoning.
+There is a very low risk of secondary poisoning.